Admission Information and Requirements

 Detroit, MI 48202

-- The GRE general test is required for admission.
-Scores are valid for 5 years.
-Official scores MUST be submitted by the Educational Testing Service to Wayne State University using the institution code 1898 (a department code is not needed).
+- The GRE general test is NOT required for admission.
+However, official scores MAY be submitted by the Educational Testing Service to Wayne State University using the institution code 1898 (a department code is not needed).

 - International applicants, whose native language is not English, must provide evidence of proficiency in English by submitting official copies of scores from the Test of English as a Foreign Language (TOEFL) to Wayne State University using the institution code 1898.